croservices/cro/docs/reference/cro-http-router.md

     cache-control :no-store;

-However, given differring interpretations by different user ages, it is wise to instead use:
+However, given differring interpretations by different user-agents, it is wise to instead use:

     cache-control :no-store, :no-cache;